 Ecodesign, circular textiles, regulations for construction products, greenwashing, and consumer power.
 These are the main points addressed in the new set of proposals presented on the 30th of March by the European Commission.
 This is an important and eagerly awaited step in the path taken under the Circular Economy Action Plan to make sustainable products the norm.

-almost all physical goods on the EU market will have to be "more environmentally friendly, circular and energy-efficient throughout their life cycle".
+The proposed rules and regulations outline a real revolution: in the Commission's vision, almost all physical goods on the EU market will have to be "more environmentally friendly, circular and energy-efficient throughout their life cycle".

 And the paradigm shift will have not only environmental benefits but also economic and strategic ones.
 According to the projections of the Commission, in fact, the adoption of the new regulatory framework can ensure by 2030 a saving of 132 Mtoe (tonnes of oil equivalent) of primary energy, equivalent to about 150 billion cubic meters of natural gas: almost the equivalent of the Russian gas imported in the European Union.